-Over the years, Brad has become a legend in the world of independent bike retailers, known for his considerable height, red suspenders, and—of course—his affinity for the f word.
+Over the years, Brad has become a legend in the world of independent bike retailers, known for his considerable height, colorful language, and bright red suspenders.

 It wasn’t long before John and Dick Burke took notice of this lofty entrepreneur.
 Brad’s shops were located in a relatively small city, but they were pushing huge volumes.